elote chicken chowder

 -

-3In a 4½-quart stock pot or Dutch oven, heat 2 TBSP bacon grease or butter over medium heat, add the onion and jalapeno and cook until onion is just starting to soften (2-3 minutes).
+Step 3In a 4 or 6-quart stock pot or Dutch oven, heat 2 Tbsp bacon grease or butter over medium heat, add the onion and jalapeno, and cook until the onion is just starting to soften (2-3 minutes).

 -

-4Add celery, bell pepper and 1 TBSP fiesta spice blend and cook, stirring, until vegetables are softened (onions will start turning translucent).
-Remove vegetables to a bowl and return pot to stove.
+Step 4Add celery, bell pepper, and 1 Tbsp fiesta spice blend, salt, and pepper, and cook, stirring, until vegetables are softened (onions will start turning translucent).
+Remove vegetables to a bowl and return the pot to the stove.

 -

-5In the same pot, add the chicken, 1 TBSP fiesta spice blend and salt and pepper to taste.
+Step 5In the same pot, add the chicken, 1 Tbsp fiesta spice blend, and salt and pepper to taste.
 Cook over medium heat until chicken is cooked thoroughly (5-7 minutes).
-Add chicken to the bowl of vegetables, try to keep some juice in the pot, and return pot to stove.

 -

-6Turn the heat down to medium low and add the butter and flour mixture.
-Heat and stir to keep it from sticking, and drizzle in chicken stock about a half cup at a time, fully incorporating it each time before adding more.
-Turn heat back up once you've added about half the stock.
+Step 6Turn the heat down to medium-low and add the butter, stir until melted, then sprinkle the flour evenly over the chicken mixture.
+Heat and stir to keep it from sticking, until all flour is incorporated and a paste has formed.
+Drizzle in chicken stock about a half cup at a time, fully incorporating it each time before adding more.
+Turn the heat back up once you've added about half the stock.

 -

-7Once the stock is fully incorporated, add back the chicken and vegetables.
-Add the corn, 1 tsp fiesta spice blend, cumin, oregano, chili powder, chipotle and celery salt.
-Heat to a boil, then reduce heat and let simmer stirring constantly for about 5 minutes.
+Step 7Once all of the stock is fully incorporated, add back the vegetables.
+Add the corn puree, 1 tsp fiesta spice blend, cumin, oregano, chili powder, chipotle, and celery salt.
+Heat to a boil, then reduce the heat and let it simmer, stirring constantly for about 5 minutes.

 -

-8Slowly stir in the half and half and tomatoes and return to a boil.
+Step 8Add the whole corn and slowly stir in the heavy cream and tomatoes, and return to a boil.
 Simmer another 5 minutes.

 -

-9Add the sour cream mixture and stir well to combine.
+Step 9Add the sour cream mixture, Tajin, and cotija cheese crumbles and remaining cilantro, stirring well to combine.
 Remove from the heat and let sit for 2 minutes.

 -

-10Add remaining cilantro and salt and pepper to taste, stir again and serve hot with crumbled cheese.
+Step 10Add salt and pepper, and adjust seasonings to taste, stir again, and serve hot.

 ADVERTISEMENT